ForbiddenMagic/wakfuDefaultThemeColors/README.md

 ## Default colors from Wakfu 1.75.4

-All colors from "theme.json" are converted to hex.
+All colors from "theme.json" converted to hex.
 (RGB values work too)

 This will help speed up the creation of the theme.